DualBlow/NodeJS-Training/README.md

 ## index.js

-### In this file im initializing a RESTful-API on localhost 8080 with simple functionallity using expressJS and NodeJS.
+### In this file im initializing a RESTful-API on localhost 8080 with simple functionallity using Node.JS with Express.JS.
 - Simple response to the GET Request
 - Simple response of the parameters on the POST Request.